THE PERFECT WEEKEND IN BOISE

 - Fork – Locally sourced American fare, this Boise staple restaurant is always on every “best of Boise” list.
 Does it live up to the hype?
 Yes.
 Make reservations.
 It’s always busy.

 - Bittercreek Ale House – If you’re looking for a tasty burger, then Bittercreek Ale House is where you need to be.
-There’s everything from grass-fed beef, a brisket blend, lamb, and sweet potato, black bean burgers.
+There’s everything from grass-fed beef, a brisket blend, lamb, sweet potato, and black bean burgers.
 Oh yeah, and an impressive selection of local beers.

 If you are a dessert lover (who isn’t?), there are two places you must visit when exploring Boise.
 Both are locally owned, and both will blow your dessert-loving mind.

 Guru Donuts has the distinction of being the best donut shop in Idaho and one visit will convince you why.
-The donuts are made daily, and they pride themselves on offering gluten-free, dairy-free, and classic style donuts.
+The donuts are made daily, and they pride themselves on offering gluten-free, dairy-free, and classic-style donuts.
 Their most famous donut is the hipsterberry donut, a vegan donut topped with their signature blackberry, blueberry, and lavender glaze.
 TIP: Get there early to have your choice of donuts.
 They sell out quickly.

 The STIL, an acronym for “the sweetest things in life,” is an artisan ice cream shop that sells flights of 2-ounce servings of ice cream matched with a 5-ounce glass of beer.
 If ice cream and beer aren’t the flavor combo you’re looking for, no worries, you can nosh on the ice cream sans beer.
 Flavors change seasonally, but you can look forward to fun choices like honey bourbon or blackberry with salted dark chocolate.